RULEBOOK

 -

 10.5a.
-First Offense: Drive will be given an EOL and serve a green flag pass through penalty for the start of the next race. (not at the green flag)
+First Offense: Drive will be given an EOL and serve a green flag pass through penalty for the start of the next race.
+Must cross S/F line before you take the pass through penalty.

 -

 10.5b.
-Second Offense: Drive will be given an EOL, serve a green flag pass through penalty for the start of the next race (not at the green flag) and be docked 10 points.
+Second Offense: Drive will be given an EOL, serve a green flag pass through penalty for the start of the next race and be docked 25 points.
+Must cross S/F line before you take the pass through penalty.

 -

 10.5c.
-Third Offense: Driver will start on pit road and be held for 5 laps and docked 25 points.
+Third Offense: Driver will start the next race on pit road, held for 2 laps and docked 50 points.

 -